dprojects/Woodworking/Docs/README.md

   * `fit to Sphere` adjust texture to sphere shapes.
   * `auto fit` recognize the object type and try to adjust texture.
   * `glass mirror effect` mirror effect.
-* **Texture URL or local HDD path:** allows you to store the URL link to a texture or set link to your local disk.
 * **repeat X:** allows you to repeat texture along X axis, to create pattern, `1.0` means visible once but not repeat.
 * **repeat Y:** allows you to repeat texture along Y axis, to create pattern, `1.0` means visible once but not repeat.
 * **repeat Z:** allows you to repeat texture along Y axis, to create pattern, `1.0` means visible once but not repeat.